Particular: Overview

 Particulars include only individuals of a certain kind: as a first approximation individuals with a definite place in space and time, such as persons and material objects or events, or which must be identified through such individuals, like smiles or thoughts.

 Some terms are used by philosophers with a rough-and-ready idea of their meaning.
-This can occur if there is lack of agreement about the best definition of the term.
+This can occur if there is a lack of agreement about the best definition of the term.
 In formulating a solution to the problem of universals, the term 'particular' can be used to describe the particular instance of redness of a certain apple as opposed to the 'universal' 'redness' (being abstract).

 The term particular is also used as a modern equivalent of the Aristotelian notion of individual substance.
-Used in this sense, particular can mean any concrete (individual) entity, irrespective of whether it is spatial and temporal or not.
+Used in this sense, particular can mean any concrete (individual) entity, irrespective of whether it is spatial and temporal.